MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 In a table object, the first `key` keyword defines the primary key.
 Subsequent `key` keywords define secondary keys.

-The following code illustrates simple example for a table object and table extension object.
+The following code illustrates simple examples of a table object and table extension object.

 ```AL
 table 50120 MyBaseTable